Where to Sell Platinum Jewelry | Platinum Jewelry Buyer Las Vegas, NV

-Purity.
-The amount of actual platinum in your jewelry or object is known as purity.
-The rest is made up of an alloy that is blended with platinum.
-The higher the percentage of platinum in your jewelry, the higher the value of your platinum item becomes.
+Purity – The amount or percentage of platinum in your jewelry is called purity.
+Platinum jewelry is typically an alloy—which means platinum that is mixed with other metals.
+Therefore, the higher the percentage of platinum in your jewelry, the higher the value of your platinum item becomes.

 The purity of platinum jewelry is determined by its hallmark.
 For example, 850, 900, 950, or 999 will be stamped on your jewelry.

 In addition to these numbers, check for the letters PLAT or PT on your platinum to ensure it is not silver or white gold.

 Weight – Platinum is sold by ounces, so when you sell your platinum jewelry, it is carefully weighed to ensure the correct price per ounce.